junxit/us-congress-bills-115/bill.md

     >   - **(3)** *Incident* The term “incident” has the meaning given such term in section 227.
     >   - **(4)** *Information system* The term “information system” has the meaning given such term in section 3502(8) of title 44, United States Code.

-  - **(2)** *Clerical amendment* The table of contents in section 1(b) of the Homeland Security Act of 2002 is amended by inserting after the item relating to the second section 319 the following new item:
+  - **(2)** *Clerical amendment* The table of contents in section 1(b) of the Homeland Security Act of 2002 is amended by inserting after the item relating to second section 319 the following new item:
 - **(b)** *Research and development projects* Section 831 of the Homeland Security Act of 2002 (6 U.S.C.
 391) is amended—
   - **(1)** in subsection (a)—
     - **(A)** in the matter preceding paragraph (1), by striking “2016” and inserting “2021”;